lailaarkadan/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+DOM is a programming interface for web documents.DOM can be accessed and manipulated.

 2. What is an event?

+events are acctions that happen in a system

 3. What is an event listener?

+event listener course of acction that waits for an event to happen

 4. Why would we convert a NodeList into an Array?

 5. What is a component?

+A component comprises several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.